fed/stato/README.md

 Unlike reducers, effects are **not** pure functions.

-Naturally effects may (and usually do) trigger actions to update the application state.
+Naturally effects may (and usually do) trigger actions to update the application state based on the results of talking to the outside world.

 ```js
 export function getUserDetails() {